hypersign-protocol/hid-node/docs/ssi/did-ops.md

 ## Usage

-The usage of CLI is explained through scenarios:
+The usage of CLI is explained through following scenarios:

 ### Register DID